Use this link to report accessibility issues on this page.

 (727) 341-3662

-I consider myslelf both an academic and pratitioner.
-While teaching is a second career, I have been teaching in higher education since 1986.
-I taught occasional night classes in banking and finance, while working for a large regional bank during the 80’s.and 90’s.
-My academic background includes an M.B.A. in Finance and a Ph.D. in Information Technology Management.
-Prior to completing my Ph.D., I worked for 20 years in the banking industry.
-I served as Senior Vice President/Operations of a $46 billion dollar bank, which is now Bank of America.
-Early in my career, I introduced PC’s to the branch banking system.
-The network was the first of its kind in the state of Florida.
-It automated the new accounts and loan application processing through a PC based front-end to a mainframe legacy system.
-While I managed the backroom operations and the systems support for the bank, my background in finance was critical to my success.
+I consider myself both an academic and a practitioner.
+Teaching is my second career, and I have teaching part time in higher education since 1986.
+My academic background includes an MBA in Finance and a Ph.D. in Information Technology Management.
+Before earning my Ph.D., I spent 20 years in the banking industry, culminating in my role as Senior Vice President of Operations at a $46 billion bank (now Bank of America).
+Early in my career, I introduced PCs to branch banking in Florida, pioneering a network that automated new accounts and loan processing by connecting PCs to a mainframe system.
+My finance background was integral to managing the bank's operations and systems support.